- Applying to study

 If you have failed a subject it won't necessarily affect your application as your whole academic history is taken into account.
 Work on getting your GPA as high as possible, as this may be taken into account when your application is assessed.

-Will the units I'm studying this session be taken into account?
+Will the subjects I'm studying this term be taken into account?

-It depends; if we are able to make a decision based on your prior study, we will not need to wait for the results from your current session before making an offer.
-If not we will put your application 'on hold' until the results for your current session results are released.
+It depends; if we are able to make a decision based on your prior study, we will not need to wait for the results from your current term before making an offer.
+If not we will put your application 'on hold' until the results for your current term results are released.

 How long will it take before I know the outcome of my application?